-We ended up closing on the house in two weeks more, which meant that we’d bought a beautiful house at a really great deal!
+We ended up closing on the house two weeks later, which meant that we’d bought a beautiful house at a really great deal!

 Smart Decision #5: Max Out the 401K

 Fast forward six months—we had moved into our new house, painted the entire thing ourselves (whew!) and were enjoying being homeowners again and having a yard.
 We knew, though, that because of the years of aggressively saving for a down payment, we were behind on our retirement savings.
-We needed to start doubling down on retirement and really getting financially savvy.
+We needed to double down on retirement and really get financially savvy.